Combining Observational and Experimental Data to Improve Efficiency Using Imperfect Instruments: Efficiency Gain

-\end{theorem} In comparison, the asymptotic variance of the experiment-only estimator is:
+\end{theorem} The proof for this theorem is provided in Appendix \ref{proof:theorem_gmm}.
+In comparison, the asymptotic variance of the experiment-only estimator is:

-A comparison of these two variances suggests that the efficiency gain is determined by 1) the proportion of observational data, 2) the relevance of $Z_i$ as a first-stage covariate, and 3) the relative variance of $\mathbf{X}_E$ and $\mathbf{X}_O$:
+A comparison of these two variances suggests that the efficiency gain is determined by 1) the proportion of observational data, 2) the relevance of $Z_i$ as an imperfect instrument, and 3) the relative variance of $\mathbf{X}_E$ and $\mathbf{X}_O$: